Architecture of Uzbekistan: Registan

 In the 11th and 12th centuries, Samarkand became one of the major cities in the region.
 The public square in Registan was termed "the noblest public square in the world" by Lord Curzon, and it remains the main artwork and heart of the ancient city.

 Registan is framed by three madrasas (Islamic schools) of distinctive Islamic architecture: the Ulugh Beg Madrasah (1417–1420), the Tilla-Kari Madrasah (1646–1660), and the Sher-Dar Madrasah (1619–1636).

 The Ulugh Beg Madrasa was built in the Timurid Empire era of Timur, known as Tamerlane.
 The madrasa features a lancet-arch (pishtaq), or main square entrance.
 High minarets highlight each corner.
 There is a mosaic panel over the entrance arch, which was decorated by geometrical, stylized ornaments.
 The building consists of a mosque and lecture rooms, specialized for student use.
 The walls have magnificent art galleries along the axes.

-The Sher-Dar and Tilya-Kori madrasas were built in the 17th century.
+The Sher-Dar and Tilya-Kori madrasas were built in the 17th century ordered by Uzbek ruler of Samarkand, Yalangtoʻsh Bakhodir.
 Tiger mosaics appear on the face of each madrasa.

 The Sher Dar Madrasa has unique features including figures of lions, tigers, deer, and human faces.
 These are not only paintings, but also special symbols of power according to the perceptions of Islam.
 The beauty of the combination of the grand portal, decorated pillars, and other masterpieces is impossible to truly capture in photographs and can only be hinted at.

 The Tilya-Kori Madrasa (meaning "gold-covered") is known as the last, largest, and most glorious structure of the Registan Square.
 The Tilla-Kari madrasa includes a 120-meter-long façade, relieving the square's oppressive symmetrical axis.
 The composition of minarets at the corners gives strength to the architecture of the madrasa.
 Exterior scenes are enriched by poly-chromatic tiles with geometric patterns.
 At the center, a tall pishtaq enables each façade to be more glorious.

 The architecture of Temur's period captures the 13th century well.
 In particular, strong castles symbolized strong government, the authority, and victory of the Islamic civilization, while marketplaces and living quarters symbolized the role of trade and the essence of complex urban life.